Skip to main content

 The region’s largest lowland sheep farm

-Habitat enhancements for insects, pollinators, birds, bats and other native species
+Habitat enhancements for insects, bats and other native species.
+Provision of bird boxes and bee hives.

 Ecological corridors and green infrastructure